Skip to main content

 This course will introduce students to basic mathematical and processing topics.
 These topics include numbering systems, summations, progressions, combinatorics, logarithms, matrices, probabilities and how to use basic processing tools to compute those.
 The topics are intended to set a solid discrete mathematical foundation to develop basic programming skills in a simple script language and to allow the student to support discrete mathematics operations with basic script language commands.
 Credits: 0

-Core Courses (12 credits)
+Core Courses (20 credits)

-This course is an introduction to programming concepts.
-Emphasis will be placed on algorithms, test-driven design, development, and structured programming in the Python language.
-Topics include program development, modularity, variables and data types as numbers, strings, arrays and lists, plus the basic programming concepts as conditionals and Boolean algebra, loops, I/O operations, classes, and objects, abstract data types, sorting algorithms, and recursion.
+An introduction to programming concepts.
+Emphasis will be placed on algorithms, test driven design, development, and structured programming in the Python language.
+Topics include program development, modularity, variables and data types as numbers, strings, arrays, and lists, plus the basic programming concepts as conditionals and Boolean algebra, loops, I/O operations, classes and objects, abstract data types, tree and graph data structure.
 Credits: 4

-An introduction to databases at the graduate level.
-In this course, students will learn to effectively design, implement, and deploy both relational and non-relational databases.
-Topics include relational databases, normal forms, consistency, basic SQL, stored procedures, query optimization, non-relational and no-SQL databases.
+In this course students will learn to effectively design, implement, and deploy both relational and non-relational databases.
+Topics include: relational databases, normal forms, consistency, basic SQL, stored procedures, query optimization, non-relational and no-SQL databases.
 Examples will be drawn from industry.
 Students will also obtain hands-on experience with several database engines.
 Credits: 4

-Artificial Intelligence (AI) Concentration (20 Credits)
+Artificial Intelligence (AI) Concentration

 This course explores the concept of the thinking machine, capable of its own reasoning and extending itself beyond the limits of its programming.
 Core topics include extending a machine’s ability to search for its own solutions through the exploration of problem spaces and the use of reasoning through propositional and first-order logic.
 Advanced topics may include data mining, deep learning, artificial life and natural language understanding.
 Credits: 4